nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221009211130/README.md

 # zettelkasten can be like a living knowledge base

-the concept of `zettelkasten can be like a living knowledge base`
+- the concept of `zettelkasten can be like a living knowledge base`
+- permanent links
+- content changes when things are linked to it

 ```
 ```